Lisa Antas, DVM, Chief of Staff

 Dr. Antas focuses on general and emergency medicine, and providing outstanding care to all of her patients and their families.
 Outside of work, Dr. Antas likes to play sports, hike, and spend time at the beach.
 She also enjoys spending free time with her friends, family, and especially her son Alex and her daughter Dylan.
 Dr. Antas also has three pets—a cat named Darby and two dogs, Sedona and Sierra.

-Marian Boden, VMD, Associate Veterinarian
+Marian Boden, VMD

-Dr. Boden has been an associate veterinarian at Columbus Central Veterinary Hospital for several years.
+Dr. Boden has been a veterinarian at Columbus Central Veterinary Hospital for several years.
 She grew up in central Pennsylvania and currently resides in Hainesport, New Jersey.
 Dr. Boden received her undergraduate degree from the University of Pittsburgh, Johnstown in 1991 and her VMD from University of Pennsylvania in 1996.
 In addition to practicing at North East Animal Hospital, Dr. Boden has also spent time practicing at several other veterinary hospitals in Pennsylvania.

 Dr. Boden's medical interests include emergency medicine and she appreciates establishing close relationships with her clients and their pets.
 Dr. Boden spends her leisure time gardening, watching movies and traveling.
 She also enjoys being with her friends and family as well as her pets, which include several dogs, cats and fish.